m0bi5/Gauss-Jordan-matrix-inversion-on-GPU/README.md

-# Triangular-Matrix-Inversion-on-GPU
+# Implementation of Triangular Matrix Inversion on a GPU

-Implementation of Triangular Matrix Inversion algorithm on a Graphics Processing Unit
+This repository aims to implement the algorithm stated in <a href='https://ieeexplore.ieee.org/document/6375560/'> this research paper </a>